 A Baltimore County Circuit Court judge ruled last week that Baltimore County’s contract with its speed camera vendor is illegal, because it allows the contractor to get a cut of every ticket generated.
 Although Judge Susan M. Souder’s ruling dismissed only a single ticket, this decision is believed to be the first time a judge has ruled against the legality of this so-called “bounty system” practice.

 Maryland law, however, specifically seeks to eliminate profit incentives by banning bounty systems.
 Transportation Article § 21-810(j)(2) of the Maryland Annotated Code states, “If a contractor operates a speed monitoring system on behalf of a local jurisdiction, the contractor’s fee may not be contingent on the number of citations issued or paid.”
-In practice, however, this restriction is effectively nullified as long as contracts avoid using the term “operate.”
+However, this restriction is effectively nullified as long as contracts avoid using the term “operate.”
 The Office of the Attorney General even provided an advisory letter in 2008 instructing Montgomery County to change the wording of its contract to specify that the county, rather than the contractor, operated the speed cameras, thus skirting the restriction.

 The present case is not the only lawsuit that has been introduced.
-The bounty system previously ignited a legal clash in 2008 when ticket recipients filed suit against Montgomery County and several municipalities in the county.
+The bounty system previously ignited a legal clash in 2008 when ticket recipients sued Montgomery County and several municipalities in the county.
 The Maryland Court of Appeals, however, ruled that the plaintiffs did not have the power to sue under the law, but did not decide whether governments can pay contractors a contingency fee based on the number of tickets generated by the speed cameras.This decision resolved those unanswered questions, at least for the time being.
 Here, the contract between Xerox and Baltimore County specified that, “the contract will operate 22 active speed cameras and 15 active red light cameras at all times.”
-Xerox’s photo enforcement director testified at trial that Xerox reviewed potential citations in addition to furnishing, maintaining, and installing the camera systems.
+Xerox’s photo enforcement director testified at trial that Xerox reviewed potential citations besides furnishing, maintaining, and installing the camera systems.
 However, Baltimore County maintained that the county, not Xerox, operated the system.

-Judge Souder dismissed this argument, ruling that local jurisdictions cannot evade the ban on bounty systems simply by claiming that the contractor did not operate the speed camera system.
-In particular, both the language of the contract and the witness testimonies in this case supported the idea that Xerox was involved in operating the cameras.
+Judge Souder dismissed this argument, ruling that local jurisdictions cannot evade the ban on bounty systems by claiming that the contractor did not operate the speed camera system.
+In particular, both the language of the contract and the witness testimonies, in this case, supported the idea that Xerox was involved in operating the cameras.
 In the meantime, proposals have been brought forward suggesting an overhaul to speed camera programs.
 Some advocate for better oversight and accountability, contending that contractors who issue erroneous tickets should pay a fine, while others believe that speed camera programs should simply be scrapped altogether.

 Maryland Speed Camera Laws